-Perhaps unsurprisingly, as my home lab and local area network have matured over the years, both I and my family have come to depend on the assortment of services that I run within the four walls of my home.
-We begin to take things for granted.
+Perhaps unsurprisingly, as my home lab and local area network have matured over the years, both I and my family have come to depend on the assortment of services that I run strictly within the four walls of our home.
+Knowing that our data is physically secure, we often tend to take other forms of security for granted.

 For instance, we put all of our important files - recipes, documents, photos, home videos, etc. - on “the server”.
 The contents of said server are invaluable to us, economically and emotionally.
 I take very specific steps to ensure the safety of our data, including ZFS volume-level encryption and frequent encrypted backups to an off-site backup provider.
 (Shoutout to Backblaze B2!)